-Figure 5.23 shows the radio interface protocol architecture for the radio access network.
-On a general level, the protocol architecture is similar to the current ITU-R protocol architecture as described in ITU-R recommendation M.1035.
-Layer 2 (L2) is split into two sublayers, Radio Link Control (RLC) and Medium Access Control (MAC).
+Figure 25 shows the radio interface protocol architecture for the radio access network.
+On a general level, the protocol architecture is similar to the current ITU-R protocol architecture as described in Recommendation ITU-R M.1035.
+Layer 2 (L2) is split into the followingtwo sublayers:7 Radio Link Control (RLC)2-and Medium Access Control (MAC), Packet Data Convergence Protocol (PDCP) and Broadcast/Multicast Control (BMC).
 Layer 3 (L3) and RLC are divided into Control (C-) and User (U-) planes.